Everything you need to know about smart lockers

 1. Promote safety and security

 Smart lockers help secure packages and assets while keeping your staff and visitors safe.
-Access features like PINs and barcodes along with full chain-of-custody tracking keep items secure from the moment a package or asset is scanned into the system until the rightful recipients retrieve them.
+Access features like PINs and barcodes along with full chain-of-custody tracking keeps items secure from the moment a package or asset is scanned into the system until the rightful recipients retrieve them.
 Smart locker services are being adopted by security-focused sectors like government, law enforcement and higher education to protect packages and assets, limit access and ensure accountability.

 The automation and self-service features that smart lockers enable enhance health and safety by keeping crowds and chaos in the mail center and other distribution points to a minimum and by offering staff, customers and visitors a contactless pick-up option.